aldenhinden/CodingPortfolio/README.md

 ---

 <details>
-<summary><b>Distributed System</b></summary>
+<summary><b>Distributed System:</b> A Java Non-Relational Database Similar to Amazon’s DynamoDB or
+Google’s Spanner</summary>
 <p>
-The quarter-long goal of this project was to build a sharded, linearizable, scalable, fault-tolerant, highly available key-value store, with dynamic load balancing and atomic multi-key transactions, similar to Amazon’s DynamoDB or Google’s Spanner.
+The quarter-long goal of this project was to build a sharded, linearizable, scalable, fault-tolerant, highly available key-value store, with dynamic load balancing and atomic multi-key transactions.
 </p>
 <p>
 The project was primarily written in Java, beginning with the creation of a personalized key-value store.
 Fault